-The best estimate of RRP incidence and prevalence in the U.S. is based on a study conducted in 1995 by the RRP Task Force.
+One of the first estimates of RRP incidence and prevalence in the U.S. was based on a study conducted in 1995 by the RRP Task Force.
 Their projected totals for recurrent respiratory papillomas among children were 2354 new cases per year, with a 95% confidence interval (CI) ranging from 1448 to 3260, and 5970 active cases, with a 95% CI ranging from 3465 to 8474.
-The projections for AORRP, were 3623 new cases per year (95% CI, 2359 to 4887) and 9015 active cases (95% CI, 6435 to 11,591).
-These estimates indicate an incidence among children of about 4.3 per 100,000 and among adults of about 1.8 per 100,000.
+The projections for AORRP were 3623 new cases per year (95% CI, 2359 to 4887) and 9015 active cases (95% CI, 6435 to 11,591).
+These estimates indicated an incidence among children of about 4.3 per 100,000 and among adults of about 1.8 per 100,000.
 A comprehensive study looking at 1994-2007 data from the Canadian national JORRP registry (Campisi et al., 2010) indicates JORRP incidence of .24 per 100,000 and prevalence of 1.11 per 100,000.

 What are the risk factors for RRP?

 There is considerable evidence that RRP in children results from a vertical transmission of HPV from mother to child.
 Virology studies have substantiated the link between genital condylomas and JORRP.
 HPV types 6 and 11, which are responsible for 80-90% of the condylomas, are responsible for nearly 100% of JORRP.
-In a study using data collected by the RRP Foundation, it was found that the number of JORRP patients born via cesarean section was less than 25% of the statistically expected number based on national normals, suggesting that a cesarean birth might play a preventative role for RRP.
-Furthermore, as previously noted, it was found that mothers under the age of 20, who have condyloma during pregnancy and who deliver their first born child vaginally, appear to be at greatest risk of infecting their newborn.

 Why does RRP occur?